 - We’re film and TV stars

-From Harry Potter to the Dark Knight Rises, via Downton Abbey, Wolf Hall, Poldark and Game of Thrones, the historic houses and stunning landscapes we look after have provided backdrops to some unforgettable moments on the small and silver screen.
+From Harry Potter to Poldark and from Tarzan to Wolf Hall, via Game of Thrones, the historic houses and stunning landscapes we look after have provided backdrops to some unforgettable moments on the small and silver screen.

 - We like to tread the boards